-The program strategy does not include guidelines, protocols or standard operating procedures (SOPs) for each HIV& AIDS contact point.
-The program strategy includes guidelines, protocols, and SOPs for each ENA and for each HIV&AIDS contact point which are up-to-date and in-line with national and international guidelines and have been disseminated to staff and implementers.
-The program strategy includes guidelines, protocols, and SOPs for each ENA and for each HIV&AIDS contact point which are up-to-date and in-line with national and international guidelines and are being applied in health service delivery.
-The program strategy includes guidelines, protocols, and SOPs for each ENA and for each HIV&AIDS contact point which are upto-date and in-line with national and international guidelines and are being applied in health service delivery.
+1 2 3 4 The program strategy does not include guidelines, protocols or standard operating procedures (SOPs) for each nutrition action and contact point.
+The program strategy includes guidelines, protocols, and SOPs for each ENA and contact point that are up-to-date and in-line with national and international guidelines and have been disseminated to staff and implementers.
+The program strategy includes guidelines, protocols, and SOPs for each ENA and for each contact point which are up-to-date and in-line with national and international guidelines and are being applied in health service delivery.
+The program strategy includes guidelines, protocols, and SOPs for each ENA and for each contact point which are up-to-date and in-line with national and international guidelines and are being applied in health service delivery.
 The strategy can be used as a model by other organizations.
-1 2 3 4